 The SSSC will provide all reasonable support to assist an employee with a return to work.
 However, if it appears that an employee cannot return to work within a reasonable period, we will refer the employee to an occupational health specialist.
-An occupational physician will assess entitlement to ill health early retirement and determine significant and/or permanent incapacity for an employee to be considered for early retirement on grounds of ill health.
+An occupational physician will assess entitlement to ill health early retirement and determine significant and / or permanent incapacity for an employee to be considered for early retirement on grounds of ill health.
 An employee can also ask to be referred to this specialist.

-We can pay ill health benefits at any age and these are not reduced on account of earlypayment.
+We can pay ill health benefits at any age and these are not reduced on account of early payment.
 There are graded levels of benefit based on how likely an employee is to be capable of obtaining gainful employment after they leave our employment.
 The different levels of permanent ill health/tiers are explained below:

 Tiers Tier 1 Where an employee has no reasonable prospect of being capable of gainful employment before normal pension age.
 Benefits are based on the employee's membership built up to leaving plus all their prospective membership from leaving to normal pension age ie their pension will be based on the membership they would have had if they had stayed in the scheme until normal pension age.
 Tier 2 Where an employee has a reasonable prospect of being capable of gainful employment before age 65.
-Benefits are based on their membership built up to leaving plus 25% of their prospective membership from leaving to normal pensionage.
+Benefits are based on their membership built up to leaving plus 25% of their prospective membership from leaving to normal pension age.
 Tier 3 Where an employee is not considered permanently unfit but is dismissed on the grounds of capability, the SSSC has discretion to give the employee an ill health gratuity of 1 week's pay for each year of service in line with their continuous service date on their employment contract, up to a maximum of 30 weeks.
 The SSSC may award ill health compensation to a member who is not entitled to an ill-health pension, for example, if they are not in the pension scheme or do not have two years membership.
 We consider this award on the individual merits of each case and the circumstances at the time.
 The line manager, with HR, must also prepare a business case as there is a cost involved.
-The Chief Executive and Council will be provided with details of the case, benefits/disadvantages to the organisation and full financial costings for final decision/endorsement.
+The Chief Executive and Council will be provided with details of the case, Benefits / disadvantages to the organisation and full financial costings for final Decision / endorsement.
 The Council's decision at this stage is final.

-The definitions of ill health retiral outlined above are in accordance with the Local Government Pension Scheme (Benefits, Membership and Contributions) (Scotland) Regulations 2008.
+The definitions of tier 1 and tier 2 ill health retiral outlined above are in accordance with the Local Government Pension Scheme (Benefits, Membership and Contributions) (Scotland) Regulations 2008.
 Employees who were members of the LGPS on 31 March 2009 are protected to make sure that the extra membership they receive is no less than they would have received before April 2009.
+Tier 3 is a SSSC provision.

 If an employee has an outstanding debt to the SSSC eg an overpayment of salary, they must repay the outstanding amount in full.
-Where employees are unable to use accrued untaken annual leave prior to their termination, they will be entitled to a payment in lieu in respect of this annual leave.
+Details relating to annual leave are in our Annual Leave Policy.

-5.6 Retirement after age 65
+4.6 Retirement after age 65

-If an employee carries on working beyond age 65, they can continue to pay into the LGPS building up further benefits.
+If an employee carries on working beyond age 65, they can continue to pay into the LGPS building up further benefits